214 Mitchell Hall, Chapel Hill, NC 27599-3300

 Research and Activities

-I work with Tamlin Pavelsky in the Global Hydrology Lab.
 I study physical, ecological, and built aspects of rivers from headwater streams to coasts.
 I use satellite remote sensing, field campaigns using in-situ sensors, and simple models to ask theoretical and applied research questions within three major themes: connectivity and networks, environmental heterogeneity and change, and environmental sensing.
 My current work focuses on how river-lake network structure affects spatial and temporal patterns in suspended sediment using satellite remote sensing of rivers and lakes across the US.

 Knee K, Gardner J, Brenner D, Fox R, Gustafson A, Fisher T, Jordan T. 2018.
 Measuring diel and spatial variation in biogenic N2 delivery, production and loss with natural tracers: Application to watershed-scale estimation of denitrification.
 Limnology and Oceanography: Methods